hassandyb/push-swap_42_network/readme.md

   - `rra` (reverse rotate a): Shift all elements of stack `a` down by 1.
   - `rrb` (reverse rotate b): Shift all elements of stack `b` down by 1.
   - `rrr`: Perform `rra` and `rrb` simultaneously.

-### Example

-Here's an example of sorting integers using these operations: